jschoedl/corona-prediction-game/README.md

 This bot is using a dataset maintained by 'Our World in Data'.
 You can find it [here](https://github.com/owid/covid-19-data/tree/master/public/data).
 The original data is provided by the European Centre for Disease Prevention and Control (EDCD).
 For more information on their copyright policy, check out [this link](https://www.ecdc.europa.eu/en/copyright).

 ## Running locally
+Due to the use of the library ```multiprocessing``` errors might occur when running on Windows.
+I did not test it though.
 1. Install the dependencies: ```pip install -r requirements.txt```
 2. Create a new Telegram bot using [@BotFather](https://t.me/BotFather)
 3. Insert the bot token at internals.py